RinaldoBenaccetta/fullstack_boilerplate_MRFN/readme.md

 Will build the frontend to the dist/public folder. **Only frontend will be build**, for bundling all with backend, you must launch the deploy.sh script.

+#### start
+`npm run start`

+Start the server in dist folder.
+Will work only after deploy with deploy script afterward.

 #### Deploy
 `sh deploy.sh` (shell scripts are executable on Linux environment)